iMac G3

 Both of the iMac’s speaker surrounds had completely rotted out due to age, and sounded terrible.
 This is an extremely common problem for these models, and is the same phenomenon that happens with the black surrounds of the G4 Cube speakers and the standalone Pro Speakers.

-Rather than replace the entire assemblies with OEM parts, which are just as prone to this issue, I opted to replace the drivers themselves with these readily-available replacements.
+Rather than replace the entire assemblies with OEM parts, which are just as prone to this issue, I opted to replace the drivers themselves with these readily-available replacements in mid-2024.
 They are direct slot-in replacement parts that come in a convenient 2-pack.

 Original left speaker - this one had completely fallen apart.